sourisivre/ClimaticIndexes/README.md

 ## Further information

-Please check `draft.pdf`, which condenses some of the main results and a litle more of what was developed in this course.
+Please check `draft.pdf`, which condenses some of the main results and a little more of what was developed in this course.

 _Note that this pdf file is not the final report._